-Yes, you can continue eating and enjoying your favorite traditional dishes by following these simple steps:
+Yes, you can continue eating and enjoying your favorite traditional dishes by following the Diabetes Dominican Diet and following these simple steps:

 The number one goal of diabetes treatment is to keep your blood sugar (glucose) levels as close to normal as possible.
 Your fasting blood sugar levels should be between 80-130 and no higher than 150 two hours after meals.